deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 Error bars here are still for _p_ < 0.05, so any result where the error bar crosses zero can be discarded.
 This leaves us with:

-- Germany and France see a significant improvement in both performance and conversion.
+- :smile: Germany and France see a significant improvement in both performance and conversion.
-- Most other countries have conversion and performance trending in the same direction.
+- :relieved: Most other countries have conversion and performance trending in the same direction.
-- But... while Australian mobiles see a significant improvement in performance but conversion is significantly worse!
+- :open_mouth: While Australian mobiles see a significant improvement in performance but conversion is significantly worse!

 We don't have a solid explanation for this last point.
 While it's possible that